dhiaHadjAmor/timeTracker/README.md

 Time tracking app with React , NodeJS and MongoDB.

-The app is a remote assignment from Incloud entreprise .

 # Tech stack
 Web application based on React , NodeJS and MongoDB.